ddemidov/amgcl/docs/amg_overview.rst

 Note that in order to construct the next level in the AMG hierarchy, we only need to define transfer operators :math:`P` and :math:`R`.
-Also, the restriction operator if often chosen to be a transpose of the prolongation
+Also, the restriction operator is often chosen to be a transpose of the prolongation
 operator: :math:`R=P^T`.

 Having constructed the AMG hierarchy, we can use it to solve the system as